Star Trek (2009)

 To add insult to injury, no one of the TOS crew (perhaps except Spock) really earns their rank and their position on the Enterprise, the flagship of Starfleet after all.
 They are all promoted effortlessly.
 Uhura takes over the job as communication officer because she speaks all three dialects of Romulan, and she simply seems to keep this position in the end, despite her inexperience, and perhaps because of favoritism.
 But most obviously because it is her destiny.
 McCoy replaces the CMO who has been killed.
 The Enterprise's helmsman is conveniently ill, so Sulu can take over.
 Scotty suddenly finds himself as the chief engineer of a ship he has no practical experience with.
 And most blatantly, Cadet Kirk is promoted to captain.

 James T. Kirk is the central figure of "Star Trek (2009)".
 We witness his birth on a battered shuttle while his father is just seconds away from his death on the Kelvin, we see how reckless he is already as a child.
 The alternate Kirk grows up to be a real asshole.
 His attempt to hit on Uhura is primitive, his desire to get beaten up idiotic, his cheating in the Kobayashi Maru scenario arrogant.
-Yet, as soon as Cadet Kirk has been sneaked aboard the Enterprise, we see this young man in his twenties already act much like the Captain Kirk we know, he only lacks the rank (which he will earn gratuitously in the end) and only the circumstances make him run around hectically (which Shatner-Kirk would have done too in this situation).
-Captain Pike makes a big deal of Kirk being up to a better than ordinary life, but we don't really see him make that progress.
-Kirk just has to become a hero.
+Yet, as soon as Cadet Kirk has been sneaked aboard the Enterprise, the young man in his twenties seems to act more like the 34-year-old Captain Kirk we know from TOS.
+Well, he lacks the rank (which he will earn gratuitously in the end) and he runs around hectically (which Shatner-Kirk would have done too in this situation).
+Overall, the writing and acting is anxious to let him appear like the TOS Kirk now, to create familiarity with the character, which I think is pretense.
+In one scene he even takes place in the captain's chair, his head resting on his hand in a very Shatneresque way.
+Captain Pike makes a big deal about Kirk being up to a better than ordinary life, but we don't really see him make that progress.
+This Kirk just has to become a hero.
 It is his destiny.
-In one scene he even takes place in the captain's chair, his head resting on his hand in a very Shatneresque way.
 So in terms of character development there is not so much about Kirk as we may have expected in a movie spanning decades.
 On the other hand, I wouldn't have wanted to see so much more of the alternate young Kirk anyway, a genuinely unsympathetic character who has nothing in common with how I imagine "our" Kirk in his youth.
-Chris Pine looks fine in Kirk's role, at least he was the right choice to portray his brash side.
+Chris Pine looks fine in this new Kirk's role, at least he was the right choice to portray his brash side.
 Unfortunately we don't (yet) get to see considerably different facets in the movie.

 In the course of the movie the focus of interest gradually shifts from Kirk to young Spock.
 After the destruction of Vulcan, the big turning point, the story is still told predominantly from Kirk's point of view, but Spock has become the key character, also because his counterpart from the Prime Universe enters the scene and thereby sort of doubles Spock's importance.
 Young Spock gets enraged when Kirk provokes him (in a very similar fashion as in TOS: "This Side of Paradise"), but the destruction of Vulcan readily excuses his reaction.
 I was worried this scene could damage my favorite Vulcan's reputation, but now it meets my approval.
 Hey, I may have grabbed Kirk's neck too in Spock's place!
 Spock's relationship to Uhura has estranged many fans, but I think that it is handled in a decent fashion.
 And it works as an ironical twist, because Kirk's art of seduction has failed with her.
 Overall, Zachary Quinto's portrayal of Spock is a highlight of the movie.
 Not only does he resemble the young Nimoy (which I wouldn't have expected before I got to see him with the make-up), he also gets his facial expressions right and fortunately he does nothing like exactly imitating Nimoy's eyebrow raising, something that should remain up to Nimoy.